Samuel Mariño and Filippo Mineccia Countertenors

 Under the Patronage of Madam Aline Foriel-Destezet

-Marie Van Rhijn Organ and conductor
+Marie Van Rhijn Conductor

 Two countertenors for Pergolesi’s iconic Stabat Mater resurrecting the history of the creation in France of this work, brought by two castrati of the Royal Chapel of Louis XV!